Q: What evidence exists the Memory Activation Theory is correct?

 Third, although the brain science community has vast knowledge, it is almost completely in the dark when it comes to brain understanding.
 The most fundamental questions remain unanswered.
 What is the mind?
 What are its major components?
 How do these change across time, situations, measurement conditions, etc. How are these expressed within the brain?
 The neuroscience community does not have an understanding of the most fundamental aspects of the system.

 To be clear, no one is at fault.
-The brain science community is doing the best it can, absent a solid theoretical framework.
+The brain science community is doing the best it can absent a solid theoretical framework.

-The current lack of brain understanding doesn’t mean the MA Theory is correct.
+This lack of brain understanding doesn’t mean the MA Theory is correct.
 However the theory DOES address the most fundamental questions — beginning with “what is the mind, and how is it expressed within the brain?”

 Fourth, whether the theory is correct doesn’t necessarily matter.
 A more relevant question might be “is the theory useful?”
 Enter the Mind Mapping Challenge: a way to demonstrate the theory’s utility in the real world.
 First, a brain science professional chooses an aspect of mind of interest.
 For example, “an optimal state of mind, and corresponding brain signal, for ‘reach for an object, outside the lab’.”
 Mind Brain Insights could then define this aspect of mind — as a (weighted, connected) set of memories — and show how to map these to the brain.

 After this analysis, the challenger can then ask: is this useful?
 Does it generate new insights into the aspects of mind, or brain, I am interesting in?
-For example, does the analysis make movement intentions, motor imagery, motor signals, and the overall brain signal easier to classify?
+For example, does the analysis make movement intentions, motor imagery, motor signals, and the brain signal overall easier to classify?
 Is both signal and noise easier to define and account for?
 Would seeing brain activity in this way be more accurate?
 Precise?
 Comprehensive?
 Allow for the creation of a more desirable target state of mind for the user to “shoot for.”
-Easier to generalize across people, situations, and other variables?
+Easier to define across people, situations, and other variables?